illinois-ceesd/mirgecom/doc/development/pullrequests.rst

    Step 3 will clone the production driver repos to the current directory, with each driver in its own directory.
-If any of the drivers fail to work with the current development, then they may be modified into working condition and then pushed to a repo.
+If any of the drivers fail to work with the current development, then they may be modified into working condition and then pushed to a repo/branch.
 Indicate the location of the working drivers in the PRODUCTION_DRIVERS env var customization in ``.ci-support/production-testing-env.sh``.

-If the PR development required production environment customization in order to pass production tests, then care and coordination will be required to get these changes merged into the main mirgecom development.
+If the PR development requires production environment customization in order to pass production tests, then care and coordination will be required to get these changes merged into the main mirgecom development.
 PR reviewers will help with this process.
+If the PR is accepted for merging to main, then mirgecom developers will update the production capabilities to be compatible with the changes before merging.

    .. important::

       Any production environment customizations must be backed out before merging the PR development to main.
-Never merge a PR development with production environment customizations in place.
+Never merge a PR development with production environment customizations in-place.

 Merging a pull request
 ----------------------